DevOpsTribe/congruit/README.md

 [ ! -e /etc/redhat-release ] && exit 1
 cat /etc/redhat-release | grep "Centos Linux release 7.*"
 ```
-It is nothing of new.
-They are two lines of shell script

 ## Works
 Works are sheel script that install and configre programs or run Docker containers like in the following example: